The latest hot question filling my email box, usually from young people with American Indian ancestry,

 1) You could get a tribal tattoo design created by a contemporary Native American artist.
 I know of one Cherokee artist,

-available on his website for free.
-You could also browse through our directory of
+created by him available on his website.
+You could also browse through our gallery of

 Native American artists, particularly the